-$$\frac{\mu}{w{it}} P_t h_t^{\eta} q_t^{\sigma} \left[\frac{1+i_t^h}{1+i_t^d} \kappa^h \frac{\exp(e_t^{lh})}{1-\varphi^h} + 1 - \kappa^h \frac{\exp(e_t^{lh})}{1-\varphi^h} \right] - 1 =$$ where $\mu = \frac{\varepsilon}{\varepsilon - 1} > 1$.
-The supply function of labor services is determining the wage in a bargaining process with domestic producers.
-The wage would be a markup over the labor union's marginal cost (wage that it is paying to the households, v_t) taking into account that it is costly for the labor union to set wage increase different from previous period price inflation and/or technological progress (which is labor augmented).
-The wage (inflation) adjustment costs are bringing dynamics into play, since setting the wage today has influence on the wage decision tomorrow.
+where $\mu = \frac{\varepsilon}{\varepsilon - 1} > 1$.
+The supply function of labor services determines the wage in a bargaining process with domestic producers.
+The wage would be a markup over the labor union's marginal cost (wage that it is paying to the households, v_i) taking into account that it is costly for the labor union to set wage increases different from the previous period price inflation and/or technological progress (which is labor augmented).
+Wage (inflation) adjustment costs bring dynamics into play, since setting the wage today has influence on the wage decision tomorrow.